sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-dashboard/ui5-webcomponents-react-dashboard.md

 At the moment, the dashboard doesn't really look like a dashboard.
 The components are way too close to each other and not aligned correctly.
 Let's change that.

-1. Add padding to each `Card`
+1. Add margin to each `Card`

-    To add a padding to the cards, you can use `spacing` again.
-Inside of the style property [spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) the `spacing` object and append the style.
-Do this for each `Card` component.
+    To add a margin to the cards, you can use the global CSS vars again:

     ```TypeScript / TSX
     <Card